 More information about Guatemala is available on the Guatemala Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Guatemala in 1849 following its independence from Spain and the later dissolution of a federation of Central American states.
+The United States established diplomatic relations with Guatemala in 1849 following Guatemala’s independence from Spain on September 15, 1821 and the later dissolution of a federation of Central American states.

 U.S. policy objectives in Guatemala include:

 - Protecting U.S. citizens and the Homeland, dismantling transnational criminal organizations and gangs, and increasing citizen security in Guatemala.

 - Engaging Guatemalan government institutions to fight corruption; increase openness and transparency; support the rule of law, human rights, and civil society; and strengthen the effectiveness of government institutions to improve Guatemalan confidence in government agencies.

 - Addressing root causes of irregular migration, creating hope for Guatemalans at home by boosting broad-based economic opportunity, increasing equal access to basic services, and engaging the government and the private sector to increase investment in communities and reduce poverty.